Research

 Baby Bonuses: natural experiments in cash transfers, birth timing and child outcomes

-with Bob Breunig
+with Robert Breunig

 The relationship between immigration to Australia and the labour market outcomes of Australian‐born workers

-with Bob Breunig and Hang Thi To
+with Robert Breunig and Hang Thi To

 We examine the relationship between immigration to Australia and the labour market outcomes of Australian-born workers.
 We use immigrant supply changes in skill groups, defined by education and experience, to identify the impact of immigration on the labour market.
 We find that immigration flows into those skill groups that have the highest earnings and lowest unemployment.
 Once we control for the impact of experience and education on labour market outcomes, we find almost no evidence that immigration harms the labour market outcomes of those born in Australia.